-- · Fairness is achieved by having compensation programs that are equitable across similarly situated employees; - Simplicity manifests in a compensation program that provides reasonable cash compensation and meaningful equity awards that align executives with long-term shareholder interests; and - Performance alignment is created through a combination of annual cash incentives and RSUs that are granted based on a determination of performance which considers the financial performance against the Metrics, as well as general market conditions, responses to unexpected events, strategic positioning and M&A, and board interaction and processes.
+- Fairness is achieved by having compensation programs that are equitable across similarly situated employees; - Simplicity manifests in a compensation program that provides reasonable cash compensation and meaningful equity awards that align executives with long-term shareholder interests; and - Performance alignment is created through a combination of annual cash incentives and RSUs that are granted based on a determination of performance which considers the financial performance against the Metrics and individual performance criteria categories as described in section below titled "2023 Equity Grants."
 These RSUs vest over a three-year period for NEOs other than our Chief Executive Officer, and vest immediately for the Chief Executive Officer, and link executives' financial opportunities to shareholder value and Company performance.

 Equity is the main driver of market positioning for the executive group, as equity grants are intended to bring the CEO and other NEOs to desired market positioning levels.
-Further discussion of CEO compensation can be found in the section titled "2022 CEO Compensation".
+Further discussion of CEO compensation can be found in the section titled "2023 CEO Compensation."